DUYTRAN-642/SQL-Ecommerce-Interpret-Dataset/README.md

 => Data covers Q1 2017 only, filtered by table suffix.

 * 👉🏻 Query 02: Bounce rate per traffic source in July 2017 (Bounce_rate = num_bounce/total_visit) (order by total_visit DESC)

+     * This query is executed to evaluate the effectiveness of different traffic sources driving visitors to the website in July 2017.
+By calculating the bounce rate (bounces divided by visits) for each source, it helps assess user engagement and traffic quality, focusing on the top 4 sources by visit volume.

 ```sql
 SELECT
   trafficSource.source as source